 I want to share how I made my way back from that very lonely place.
 I realize the many gifts that have come my way because of this experience, and most importantly, that I must share my story, to know that I am not alone.

 The Connection Project is an event inspired by all of this.
-The event will showcase several perspectives told through visual and performing art, spoken word and poetry.
-Inspired by the idea that through sharing and connecting with one another, through telling our stories, we are better off as individuals, as families, and as communities.
-I invite you to come and explore some incredible storytelling.
 It is my deeply held hope that this event will illuminate our collective journey toward an expanded awareness of our minds.